celagus/random-passwd-api/README.md

 ## Restrictions

-* Total number of password characters cannot be less than 8 or the add of all other params
+* Total number of password characters cannot be less than 8 or the sum of all other params
-* The number of lowercase letters cannot be lower than 10
+* The number of lowercase letters cannot be lower than 2
-* The number of uppercase letters cannot be lower than 10
+* The number of uppercase letters cannot be lower than 2
-* The number of digits cannot be lower than 10
+* The number of digits cannot be lower than 2